Gera1313/E-commerce/README.md

 Sync Sequelize to the Database on Server Start:

 I have created the code needed in server.js to sync the Sequelize models to the MySQL database on server start.

+March 12, 2024: Revisiting my work and fix all of the issues.
+I tried different code and it still didn't work.
+Reverting back to my old code for category-routes.js file and will start again.

+April 2, 2024: Reworked the routes.
+Get errors in tags route only now.
+Fixed the tags route.
+Will troubleshoot my previous code tomorrow.

+April 3, 2024: My original code finally works 100%.

 ## Usage